sonatype-nexus-community/nx-token-manager/nxiq/README.md

 This script also allows the user to find and delete 'expired' tokens.

 &#9888; Nexus IQ does not currently provide any token expiry function.
-An 'expired' token is simply a token older than a user-defined period of time at runtime of this script.
+An 'expired' token is simply a token older than a user-defined time period provided at runtime of this script.

-By default, the age of a token is set to one year.

 ### Prerequisites